Sep 25, 2020

 Overview of the MSPAS Program

 Kansas State University physician assistant program leads to a Master of Science in Physician Assistant Studies (MSPAS) degree.
-The program follows the traditional medical model of training, providing in-depth analysis of disease processes, diagnosis and treatment.
+The program follows the traditional medical model of training, providing in-depth analysis of disease processes, diagnosis and treatment, and prepares students to serve as primary health care providers who practice medicine with physician supervision.

 The 27-month physician assistant program will admit 44 students once a year, and is designed to prepare graduates to provide medical care as part of an interprofessional health care team.
-The curriculum consists of three semesters of classroom training (1st year – didactic), followed by four semesters of clinical rotations (2nd - 3rd years - clinical).
-All students enter as a single cohort in early January, complete seven continuous full-time semesters, and graduate in May with a Master of Science in Physician Assistant Studies (MSPAS) degree.
+The curriculum consists of three semesters of classroom training (didactic), followed by four semesters of clinical rotations (clinical).
+All students enter as a single cohort in the spring semester, complete seven continuous full-time semesters, and graduate in May with a Master of Science in Physician Assistant Studies (MSPAS) degree.

 The MSPAS requires 108 graduate credit hours, 62 from didactic, and 46 from the clinical year.
 The program does not offer advanced placement.
 No credit is granted for prior work experience in the healthcare field.
 Furthermore, no transfer credits are accepted.
 The following list of courses are the core requirements of the program.